CesarNoboru/agero-coding-test/README.md

 ### update-code

-Script created to update only the code itself, it invokes builder script, zips and send the deployment package to the lambda function.
+Script created to update only the deployment package, it invokes builder script, zips and send the deployment package to the lambda function.

 ## Requisites